 - Strengthens the rhomboids and traps in the deadlift position, which assists upper back bracing for the deadlift.

-How to Do the Bent Over Reverse Delt Flye
+How to Do the Bent-Over Rear Delt Flye

 Hinge from the hips until your torso is almost parallel to the floor and take a shoulder-width grip of the looped band.
 Take a deep breath and pull the band between your belly button and sternum, squeezing your shoulder blades together.
 Pause for a second, lower back down, and repeat.